 Today, there are nearly two decades of research into this class of drugs further validating the impact of CTLA-4 inhibition alone and in combination with other checkpoint inhibitors for multiple cancer types.

-“We know that blocking CTLA-4 has proven to be effective, and there is a lot of opportunity to continue exploring CTLA-4 inhibition and new ways that it can be leveraged,” says Lee James, senior early development program lead, oncology, Bristol Myers Squibb.
+“We know that blocking CTLA-4 has proven to be effective, and there is a lot of opportunity to continue exploring CTLA-4 inhibition and new ways that it can be leveraged,” says Lee James, vice president of U.S. medical oncology.
 “Bristol Myers Squibb is uniquely positioned to tackle these questions – as an early collaborator of Dr. Allison’s and one of the first companies to advance this science, our CTLA-4 story is truly differentiated in the field."

-To this end, Bristol Myers Squibb is exploring two strategies, each building on the existing CTLA-4 science through second generation and next generation compounds, with a goal of optimizing the risk-benefit profile of CTLA-4-directed therapy.
+To this end, Bristol Myers Squibb is exploring two strategies, each building on the existing CTLA-4 science through second generation and next generation compounds, with a goal of optimizing the risk-benefit profile of CTLA-4-directed therapy and broadening the understanding of its mechanism.

 Beyond next-generation approaches, scientists are also expanding upon the strength of CTLA-4 inhibition by looking at several different tumor types and evaluating new lines of therapy.